Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Example: Customer Churn Prediction

-Think about a B2B SaaS company with decent revenue growth but significant churn: losing 25-35% of customers annually.
+Think about a B2B SaaS company with solid revenue growth but heavy churn: losing 25-35% of customers a year.
 By the time the account team notices a customer is at risk, it's usually too late.
-The cancellation is already submitted.
+The cancellation is already in.

 A churn prediction model could identify at-risk accounts months before they churn.
 It looks at usage patterns, support interactions, billing signals, and engagement metrics.
 Every week, it scores accounts on churn probability and flags the ones crossing into the danger zone.